 - frequent salivary gland infections

-Your physician will recommend testing based on your medical history and a physical exam.
+Your doctor will recommend testing based on your medical history and a physical exam.

-Your doctor must see the blockage to diagnose a salivary gland obstruction.
+Your doctor may want to see the blockage to diagnose a salivary gland obstruction.
 Taking a dental X-ray of the affected area can help to pinpoint the obstruction.
 A head and neck surgeon can then use anesthesia to numb the salivary gland opening and free any blockage.

-Treatment for salivary gland disorders depends upon the disease type and how advanced it is.
+Treatment for salivary gland disorders depends on the disease type and how advanced it is.

-Radiation treatments to the neck can cause dry mouth, which can be uncomfortable and affect digestion.
-Your physician may recommend drinking more fluids and avoiding foods high in sodium.
+Radiation treatments to the neck can cause dry mouth, which can be uncomfortable and affect your digestion.
+Your doctor may recommend drinking more fluids and avoiding foods high in sodium.

-If the salivary gland mass is not cancerous, radiation may not be required.
-A mass that does not cause symptoms may be treated with conservative measures.
-These include special mouthwashes to relieve dry mouth.
+If the salivary gland mass isn’t cancerous, radiation may not be required.
+A mass that doesn’t cause symptoms may be treated with conservative measures.
+This includes special mouthwashes to relieve dry mouth.

 Taking good care of your teeth is vital to successful salivary gland treatment.
-Brushing and flossing your teeth at least twice a day can help to prevent salivary gland disorders and tooth decay.
-You can keep your mouth moist by rinsing with a mixture of 1/2 teaspoon of salt in one cup of water.
+Brushing and flossing your teeth at least twice a day can help prevent salivary gland disorders and tooth decay.